heidylibrarian/course-in-a-box/modules/decolonization/_posts/2000-01-04-optional-readings.md

 ---
 Title: Optional readings
 ---
+### Optional readings

 The following readings are **optional**, but useful.
 Choose additional articles from the list below if you have time.

-### Optional reading list

 Anderson, J. & Christen, K. (2019).
 Decolonizing Attribution: Traditions of Exclusion. *Journal of Radical Librarianship, 5*, 113-152. <https://journal.radicallibrarianship.org/index.php/journal/article/view/38>